PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 - #### Create a new icon

     Create a new icon from the provided template using the script `tools/work/new-icons.sh`.
-For all new icons, **please stick to using the template.** This is because the template already has some needed objects, like a CSS stylesheet.
+For all new icons, **please stick to using the template**.
+This is because the template already has some needed objects, like a CSS stylesheet.

     ```
     # For example